boylede/vh_reader/README.md

 # current status

 Finally, most important things are wrapped up.
-I still need to work out the crc check so that it is complete, but I can leave that for now.
+I still need to work out how the game is hashing the file so that my files are identical to the game's output, but I can leave that for now.
 I also have several sections of unknowns, but hopefully I can chip away at these as I see more files.
 I have some idea of what some things are, but no confirmation so I've left it out of the template.
 I think the second int in the file is the version number, but no proof of that yet, etc.

 I don't know what future changes the game dev(s) will make that affect the file layout, but most things are developed iteratively so even if the encasulation format is totally changed in a future version the underlaying data should change more slowly as the game grows.